ShanMohr/smoh0342_9103_tut5/README.md

 ## Part 1: Imaging Technique Inspiration

-For this weeks quiz I found it very interesting researching design inspirations, but my mind kept coming back to a music video I have always found intriguing but its simplicity yet story telling narrative.
+For this weeks quiz I found it very interesting researching design inspirations, but my mind kept coming back to a music video I have always found intriguing due to its simplicity yet story telling narrative.

 My imaging technique inspiration comes from the _Gotye “somebody That I Use to Know” music video_.